Operation Lesa Pátria: Investigations

 Initially, the investigations were facilitated by the suspects posting evidence of their crimes on social networks.
-In addition, volunteers created profiles and accounts to assist authorities with the identification of participants in the January 8 acts.
-Brazil's Federal Police also released an electronic address (e-mail) as a channel for denunciations.
+In addition, volunteers created profiles and accounts to assist authorities with the identification of participants in the 8 January acts.
+Brazil's Federal Police also released an electronic e-mail for providing information.

-The arrests are being carried out mainly in establishments of the Federal District Penitentiary System: the 19th Military Police Battalion (BPM), known as "Papudinha"; the Papuda Penitentiary Complex, composed of four male prisons; and the Federal District Women's Penitentiary, known as "Colmeia".
-According to the Federal Police of Brazil, those investigated should answer for several types of criminal charges, among them: violent abolition of the democratic rule of law; coup d'état; aggravated damage; criminal association; incitement to crime; destruction; deterioration or destruction of specially protected property.
+The arrests were carried out mainly in establishments of the Federal District Penitentiary System: the 19th Military Police Battalion (BPM), known as "Papudinha"; the Papuda Penitentiary Complex, composed of four men's prisons; and the Federal District Women's Penitentiary, known as "Colmeia".
+According to the Federal Police, those investigated were to answer for several types of criminal charges, among them: violent abolition of the democratic rule of law, coup d'état, aggravated damage, criminal association, incitement to crime, destruction, and deterioration or destruction of specially protected property.

-As of March 13, 2023, the Attorney General's Office (PGR) has indicted 919 people for public incitement to crime and criminal association.
-Of these, 219 will also answer for more serious crimes (aggravated damage, violent abolition of the rule of law, and coup d'état).
-A total of 310 men and 82 women remain in prison, for a total of 392 people.
+As of 13 March 2023, the Attorney General's Office (PGR) had indicted 919 people for public incitement to crime and criminal association.
+Of these, 219 were also charged with more serious crimes (aggravated damage, violent abolition of the rule of law, and coup d'état).
+A total of 310 men and 82 women remained in prison, for a total of 392 people.

 Notable targets

 Ibaneis Rocha and Anderson Torres

-In the 1st phase of Lesa Pátria (January 20, 2023), the Federal Police of Brazil conducted an operation against Ibaneis Rocha (MDB-DF), former governor of the Federal District (DF), removed since January 9 by determination of Alexandre de Moraes, minister of the Supreme Court (STF).
-Search and seizure warrants were served in the office and home of Rocha, and his cabinet in the Buriti Palace (headquarters of the Government of the DF).
-The action, requested by the Attorney General's Office (PGR) and authorized by the STF, was aimed at investigating alleged "omissive commissive" acts of authorities on January 8.
+In the 1st phase of Lesa Pátria (20 January 2023), the Federal Police of Brazil conducted an operation against Ibaneis Rocha (MDB-DF), former governor of the Federal District (DF), removed since 9 January by Alexandre de Moraes, minister of the Supreme Court (STF).
+Search warrants were served at the office and home of Rocha, and his cabinet in the Buriti Palace (headquarters of the Government of the DF).
+The action, requested by the Attorney General's Office (PGR) and authorized by the STF, was aimed at investigating alleged "omissive commissive" acts on 8 January.

-A week earlier, Anderson Torres, former Secretary of Public Safety in Ibaneis Rocha's administration, had been arrested in Brasilia shortly after returning from Florida, where he had met with former president Jair Bolsonaro, for whom he had been Minister of Justice.
+A week earlier, Anderson Torres, former Secretary of Public Safety in Ibaneis Rocha's administration, had been arrested in Brasilia shortly after returning from Florida.
 The request for his arrest had been granted by Minister Alexandre de Moraes at the request of the Director General of the Federal Police.
 During the search and seizure warrants at Torres' house, the Federal Police found a coup draft that foresaw the establishment of a state of defense at the headquarters of the Superior Electoral Court (TSE) in order to annul the 2022 presidential elections.
 This document, interpreted as evidence of an attempted coup d'état, has been added to lawsuits investigating coup acts in Brazil.